 \section{Introduction}

-As the capabilities of complex engineered systems continue to expand, the need for fast and reliable optimal control has only grown.
-In robotics and manufacturing, optimal control underpins agile manipulation \cite{kuindersma2016atlas,neunert2018wbnmpc}, high-performance locomotion \cite{grandia2019feedback} and precision control \cite{safwat2026data}; in aerospace, it enables fuel-efficient guidance and precise trajectory tracking \cite{acikmese2007pdg,blackmore2010minlanding,lu2013rendezvous}; and in power systems, it supports economic dispatch and grid stabilization under tight operating limits \cite{kundur1994power,wood2014pgoc,low2014opf1,khalil2025DLCS}.
-Across these domains, the optimal control problems exhibit nonlinear dynamics and constraints, resulting in nonconvex optimization problems that are challenging to handle at high rates.
-This is precisely the setting of nonlinear model predictive control (NMPC), which solves a finite-horizon optimal control problem at every step and applies only the first control before replanning \cite{rawlings2020mpc,diehl2009nmpc,grune2017nmpc, Zinage2025TransformerMPC}.
-Despite decades of progress in real-time numerical methods, computing high-quality inputs under nonlinear dynamics and constraints remains a core challenge.
+Optimal control plays a central role in robotics, aerospace, and power systems, where it supports agile manipulation \cite{kuindersma2016atlas,neunert2018wbnmpc}, locomotion \cite{grandia2019feedback}, precision control \cite{safwat2026data}, fuel-efficient guidance and trajectory tracking \cite{blackmore2010minlanding}, and economic dispatch and grid stabilization \cite{low2014opf1,khalil2025DLCS}.
+In many of these applications, the resulting problems involve nonlinear dynamics and constraints, making real-time solutions challenging.
+This is the setting of nonlinear model predictive control (NMPC), which repeatedly solves a finite-horizon optimal control problem and applies only the first control input before replanning \cite{rawlings2020mpc,diehl2009nmpc,grune2017nmpc,Zinage2025TransformerMPC}.

-Two broad families of methods dominate practical NMPC.
-The first approach is trajectory optimization via local second-order approximations, including Differential Dynamic Programming (DDP) \cite{jacobson1970ddp} and its modern variants, iLQR \cite{li2004ilqr} and iLQG \cite{todorov2005ilqg}.
-These algorithms iteratively linearize the dynamics and quadratize the cost along a nominal rollout, yielding Riccati-style backward passes that update feedforward/feedback terms efficiently.
-They excel when accurate derivatives are available and the iterates remain within the basin of attraction.
-However, performance can degrade on highly nonlinear or nonsmooth systems \cite{diehl2009nmpc}.
+A major class of NMPC methods is based on trajectory optimization via local second-order approximations, including Differential Dynamic Programming (DDP) \cite{jacobson1970ddp}, iLQR \cite{li2004ilqr}, and iLQG \cite{todorov2005ilqg}.
+These methods iteratively linearize the dynamics and quadratize the cost around a nominal trajectory, yielding efficient Riccati-style updates.
+They are highly effective when accurate derivatives are available, and the iterates remain within a favorable local region, but performance can degrade for strongly nonlinear or nonsmooth problems \cite{diehl2009nmpc}.

-The second family comprises of zero-order (derivative-free) sampling methods.
-Model Predictive Path Integral (MPPI) control is a prominent example grounded in path-integral/entropy-regularized formulations of stochastic optimal control \cite{kappen2005prl,theodorou2010jmlr}.
-MPPI plans over a receding horizon by (i) sampling control sequences, (ii) rolling out trajectories under the (possibly nonlinear) dynamics, (iii) scoring costs, and (iv) computing a weighted average of the samples via importance sampling; only the first input of the averaged sequence is applied \cite{williams2017jgcd,williams2017icra}.
-MPPI requires no analytic derivatives, tolerates nonsmooth cost terms, and parallelizes naturally on GPUs, enabling real-time control in high-dimensional systems.
-It has been deployed in aggressive autonomous driving on the AutoRally platform \cite{goldfain2019autorally}, including vision-in-the-loop cost-map control \cite{drews2017corl,drews2019ral} and multi-vehicle interactions via best-response planning \cite{williams2018bestresponse}.